Durza75/surfs_up/README.md

 ### Purpose

-I plan to start my own business in Oahu, Hawaii.
+The client plans to start a business in Oahu, Hawaii.
 The business will consist of a Surf n' Shake shop, where surfboards and ice cream will be sold to the locals.

-W.Avy has expressed interest in investing in this venture but is concerned about the weather patterns of the area.
+W.Avy, an angel investor, has expressed interest in investing in this venture but is concerned about the weather patterns of the area.

 The purpose of this project is to analyze the previous weather patterns of Oahu by gathering data on year-round temperatures, especially comparing the summer temperatures with the winter temperatures, where there exists an increased probability of weather fluctuations.
 The temperatures for the months of June and December were sampled and analyzed.